Zarkantho/module_data/mongo-2.5.5_generated/queries/core_query_system/README.md

 -------------

 # Group Description
 Interface to actually test if a document matches.
+Wraps a match expression generated from the expression parsing system.

 # Files
 - src/mongo/db/matcher/matcher.cpp   (mongod, tools, mongos)